 - Commercial Potential: Does this game have the possibility of finding success when launched to the public?

 - Production Feasibility: Can this game be completed and launched with the proposed team?

 - Innovation: Does this game reflect the Incubator’s mission of facilitating new kinds of games?

 The first two years of the program were only open to NYU students.
 However in 2016, thanks to a New York state grant, we were able to offer the opportunities created by the Incubator to a wider range of game makers.
-We will continue this practice 2017, NYU students as well as external developers can apply.
+We are continuing this practice in 2017, NYU students as well as external developers can apply.
 The NYU Game Center and the Incubator are inclusive spaces, we welcome and highly encourage designers and developers from all backgrounds to apply.
 We are committed to creating and maintaining an inclusive and safe space for applicants and participants.
 Application information is available here.